poanetwork/blockscout-terraform/README.md

 - `backend` variable defines whether deployer should keep state files remote or locally.
 Set `backend` variable to `true` if you want to save state file to the remote S3 bucket;
 - `upload_config_to_s3` - set to `true` if you want to upload config`all.yml` file to the S3 bucket automatically during deployment.
 Will not work if `backend` is set to false;
 - `bucket` represents a globally unique name of the bucket where your configs and state will be stored.
 It will be created automatically during the deployment;
+- `elixir_version` - is an Elixir version used in BlockScout release;

 - `chains` - maps chains to the URLs of HTTP RPC endpoints, an ordinary blockchain node can be used;